Do you have items that take forever to sell and you want to get rid of them? Your niche is too competitive and others keep stealing your Buy Box?

 #1 One way to come up with profitable bundles is to take advantage of the “Customers Who Bought This Item Also Bought” Amazon section.

-Go to the product listing of the item you’ re thinking about creating a bundle for and scroll down to the bought together section.
+Go to the product listing of the item you’re thinking about creating a bundle for.
+Then scroll down to the bought together section.
 There you’ll be given a couple of pages with recommendations where you can find products to combine with your main product.

 #2 You can also see which items are usually purchased together in the “Frequently bought together” section from one product’s listing.